ecly/learning_to_negate_adjectives/README.md

 Run and print evaluation results for Experiment 1 and 2 as described in Rimell et al. 2018.
 Uses test data present in the [data](data) directory.

 ##### [test.py](test.py)
-Easy way to predict and print antonyms for the adjectives either given as arguments or added to the file.
+Easy way to predict and print antonyms for adjectives either given as arguments or added to the file.
 Antonyms printed for a word are marked with [] if they are present in the gold standard.